craigmckeachie/workbook8/exercises/users-exercise.md

    - Open the `delete.html` file in a web browser, passing a sample `id` parameter in the URL.
    - Confirm that the confirmation message is displayed.
    - Click "Yes" to trigger the deletion.
-   - Verify that the user data is removed from the API.
    - Confirm redirection to `index.html` after a successful deletion.
+   - Verify that the user is no longer displayed in the table.

 4. **Optional Enhancements:**
-   - Style the confirmation message for better visibility.
-   - Consider adding a timer to automatically redirect to `index.html` after a certain period if the user does not respond.
+   - Display a message that the data was successfully deleted on the `index.html` page.
+   - Handle errors gracefully, displaying a message on `delete.html` if the API request fails.

 **Submission with Git:**